EuroAssembler Index Manual Download Source Macros

 is taken from the command line which launched the program.

 Frame=RSP specifies the pointer to process stack, i.e. to the QWORD with process' argc value.
+It can be GPR or [DWORD_memory_variable].

 Output